SAFCSP-Team/search-algorithm-efficiency-project/README.md

 ### Problem

-Evaluate and compare the efficiency of search algorithms linear search and binary search by analyzing their time complexity and space complexity in practical scenarios.
+Evaluate and compare the efficiency of search algorithms, such as linear search and binary search, by analyzing their time and space complexity in practical scenarios.